nathanrhead/reading-notes/CSS.md

         <link href="css/styles.css" type="text/css" rel="stylesheet" />
         ---
         iv.
 Benefits of external over internal linking
             a.
-"Allows all pages to use the same style rules (rather than repeating them in each page)";
+"Allows all pages to use the same style rules (rather than repeating them in each page)."
             b.
 "Keeps the content separate from how the page looks."
             c.
 "Means you can change the styles used across all pages by altering just one file (rather than each individual page)."